seppedelanghe/gogit/README.md

 ```

 __Install on MacOS or Linux__ \
-Builds binary, moves it to `/usr/local/bin/` and runs `gogit init`.
+Builds binary and moves it to `/usr/local/bin/`
 ```bash
 make install
 sudo make install # if you require root access for /usr/local/bin/